amd/aocl-crypto/BUILD_Windows.md

 6. [Enable Tests - To compile test code](#win-tests)

-#### Steps to found binaries/dll's by setting an environment variable
+#### Steps to find binaries/dll's by setting an environment variable

-After build,alcp & gtests dll's are not found by feature's *.exe.
+After build, alcp & gtests dll's are not found by feature's *.exe.
-Run the batch file, this .bat file set the environment path required by examples,tests & bench.
+Run the batch file(Set_Env_Path.bat) to set the environment path required by examples, tests & bench.
 ```
 PS> scripts\Set_Env_Path.bat
 -Restart the powershell & run any feature .exe from build directory or directly.